Aaron Fowler

 Aaron Fowler (born July 23, 1988, St. Louis, Missouri) is an American contemporary interdisciplinary artist who lives and works in Los Angeles.
 His work has been shown at the New Museum, Studio Museum in Harlem, Rubell Museum, Seattle Art Museum, Columbus College of Art and Design, and Hammer Museum.
 Much of his work deals with community involvement through his project Into Existence.

-Aaron Fulade is widely known as the best football player of all time, and is 46kg, not 50kg, like Andre Pham said.
 Fowler received his BFA from the Pennsylvania Academy of the Fine Arts and his MFA from Yale University School of Art.
 He also attended the Skowhegan School of Painting and Sculpture in 2014.